Lake Fork Fishing Reports

 Monthly Fishing Report

 The water conditions at Lake Fork are very good right now for the middle of summer.
-The lake is currently 402.80, which is close to full pool.
-The water temperature has been ranging from 82-88 degrees.
-Most of the lake is fairly clear with some stained areas around wind blown banks and in the backs of a few creeks.
-I attribute the improved water clarity to the new vegetation that is starting to grow again in the backs of the creeks.
+The lake is currently 402.67, which is about 6 inches below full pool.
+The water temperature has been ranging from 80-86 degrees.
+Most of the lake is fairly clear with some stained areas around windblown banks and in the backs of a few creeks.
+I attribute the improved water clarity to the small amount of new vegetation that is starting to grow in the backs of some of the creek.

-If you are headed to Lake Fork in pursuit of a trophy bass.
+I hope this helps if you are headed out here soon in pursuit of a trophy bass.
 Everyone be safe out there right now!
-If you’re looking to book a guide to get away this summer and get out to the lake, I would enjoy the opportunity to take you or your group fishing and show you a great time on Lake Fork.
-I still have a few dates still available so contact me to check availability.
-If you would like to fish anytime in late 2020 or early 2021 be sure to start thinking about scheduling your 2018 dates soon as I fill up very fast for spring!
-I also have gift certificates available for those of you that are interested in purchasing a friend or loved one a guided trip on Lake Fork.
-You can contact me to make your reservation at 903-736-9888 or send me an email at email@example.com.
-You can also visit my website for more information about Lake Fork and my guide service at www.officiallakeforktrophybass.com.
-You can find me on Facebook and follow my official Lake Fork Guide page at https://www.facebook.com/lakeforktrophybassguide I would like to thank all my sponsors that support me.
+If you’re looking to book a guide to get away this summer and get out to the lake, I would enjoy the opportunity to take you or your group fishing and show you a great time on the lake.
+I have a few dates still available so contact me to check availability.
+If you would like to fish anytime in late 2020 or early 2021 be sure to get on my schedule as soon as possible.
+I fill up very fast!
+I also have gift certificates available for those of you that are interested in purchasing a friend or loved one a guided trip on Lake Fork!
+You can contact me to make your reservation at 903-736-9888 or send me an email at email@example.com You can also visit my website for more information about Lake Fork and my guide service at www.officiallakeforktrophybass.com You can find me on Facebook and follow my official Lake Fork Guide page at https://www.facebook.com/lakeforktrophybassguide I would like to thank all my sponsors that support me.
 I am looking forward to representing them this year on the Bassmaster Opens circuit as well as serving all my great guide clients on Lake Fork!
 Sponsors: Toyota, Carhartt, Ranger Boats, Mercury Outboards, I Am Second, Berkley, Abu Garcia, Garmin, Santone Lures, Costa Sunglasses, Power Pole, 3:16 Lure Company, Royal Tire, Elite Tungsten, and Bass Boat Technologies.
 While you are at the lake be sure to stop by Diamond Sports Marine located on highway 154 just north of the bridge.
 They are receiving the new 2020 Ranger Boats daily and the Z Commanche Series boats are better than ever.
 Give Fred a call at 903-383-7829 to set up your personal demo ride in a Ranger Boat. .